FOVI: A biologically-inspired foveated interface for deep vision models: FOVI-ViTs

 The key to connecting the foveated interface to a transformer architecture is developing a suitable patchification scheme.
 We leverage our kNN-convolution.
 Precisely, we define two foveated sampling grids: 1) a sensor array, and 2) a patch-center array.
 Patches are defined as kNNs over the sensor array, using distances on the sensor manifold as typical in the kNN-convolution.
 We choose the length of the patch-center array to exactly match the number of patches in a baseline ViT, by constraining the set of $a$ values to those that produce the desired number of patches; this procedure is explained further in Appendix (\ref{appendix:patch_constraints}).
 For $n=64$ patches, we determine 5 suitable $a$ values (rounded here to two decimal places): 0.03, 0.14, 0.58, 2.79, 60.94.
 We set the patch size $k$ to the minimum such that all sensor locations are included in at least one patch-center kNN; due to the circular nature of kNNs, this induces a small degree of overlap, similar to the use of overlapping convolutions in some vision transformer variants \citep[e.g.][]{xiao_early_2021}.
 Patchification is shown in Figure \ref{fig:showcase}C.

 Broadly, this interface allows ViT architectures to process the image in a foveated manner, with more tokens dedicated to the center of gaze and progressively less dedicated to the periphery, dependent on the magnification parameter $a$.
 Compared to CNNs, the ViT architecture only requires a single kNN-convolution for patch embedding, rather than one per layer.
 If the ViT is pre-trained, given the kNNs defined by the patchification, it is also possible to make use of pre-trained patch embeddings as the reference kernel in kNN-convolution, which is then mapped into the patches using the standard kernel mapping procedure (Figure \ref{fig:kernel_mapping}).
+Note, while in this work we focus on adapting pre-trained ViTs, FOVI can also be used to train ViTs from scratch or via distillation with the same simple replacement of the patch embedding layer.
+The lack of inductive bias in ViTs leads to poor from-scratch supervised performance on ImageNet, requiring distillation \citep{touvron_training_2020}, strong data augmentation and regularization \citep{steiner_how_2021}, or pretraining to achieve strong performance.
+Here we focus on the role of pretraining, adapting foveated ViTs from the large-scale pretrained DINOv3 model.